haoxuanli-pku/ICML23-Propensity/README.md

 -   scikit-learn == 1.3.2

 ## Reference
-If you find this code useful for your work, please consider to cite our work as
+If you find this code useful for your work, please kindly consider to cite our work as
 ```
 @inproceedings{li2023propensity,
   title={Propensity matters: Measuring and enhancing balancing for recommendation},